Jack Cornwell: Other memorials

 In Little Ilford, Jack Cornwell Street and a nearby block of council flats called John Cornwell VC House are named in his memory.
-In Jack Cornwell Street there is a public house named The Victoria Cross to commemorate his medal.
 A blue plaque has been erected by the London Borough of Waltham Forest on the flats that now occupy the site of his birthplace in Clyde Place, Leyton.
-The 5.5-inch gun on which he served is still displayed in the Imperial War Museum, London.
-In September 2006, Jack Cornwell VC featured on one of a series of Royal Mail postage stamps marking the 150th anniversary of the Victoria Cross.
-In 2016, Jack Cornwell was featured on a £5 coin (issued in silver and gold) in a six-coin set commemorating the Centenary of the First World War produced by the Royal Mint.
-Cornwell Close, on Grimsby's Nunsthorpe Estate and Cornwell Court in Haslemere Road, Portsmouth are named after him.
+The 5.5-inch gun on which he served is displayed in the Imperial War Museum, London.
+In September 2006, Cornwell featured on one of a series of Royal Mail postage stamps marking the 150th anniversary of the Victoria Cross.
+In 2016, he was featured on a £5 coin in a six-coin set commemorating the centenary of the First World War produced by the Royal Mint.

-Citadel High School of Halifax, Nova Scotia gives out the Jack Cornwell Award to a student in each graduating class to the student who most exemplifies the qualities of honour, loyalty and bravery.